-Any shareholding either a) amounting to a controlling interest, or b) not amounting to a controlling interest, but exceeding \pounds , 50,000 in value.
+Any shareholding either a) amounting to a controlling interest, or b) not amounting to a controlling interest, but exceeding £50,000 in value.

-60. Members should include all such shareholdings held, either personally, or with or on behalf of their spouse or dependent children, in any public or private company.
-Members should not specify the value of the shares, or the percentage of shares in a company that are owned, other than by indicating whether the shareholding falls under category 4(a) or 4(b).

-61. For each registrable shareholding, the entry should state the name of the company, and briefly indicate the nature of the company's business, where this is not self-evident.

-62. The value of a shareholding is determined by the market price of the share on the preceding 5 April; but if the market price cannot be ascertained (e.g. because the company is unquoted and there is no market in the shares), the Member should decide whether to register it on the basis of its estimated value.
+- 60. Members should include all such shareholdings held, either personally, or with or on behalf of their spouse or dependent children, in any public or private company.
+Members should not specify the value of the shares, or the percentage of shares in a company that are owned, other than by indicating whether the shareholding falls under category 4(a) or 4(b). - 61.
+For each registrable shareholding, the entry should state the name of the company, and briefly indicate the nature of the company's business, where this is not self-evident. - 62.
+The value of a shareholding is determined by the market price of the share on the preceding 5 April; but if the market price cannot be ascertained (e.g. because the company is unquoted and there is no market in the shares), the Member should decide whether to register it on the basis of its estimated value.
 Interests in shareholdings include share options.

-63. Holdings in a collective investment vehicle (including unit trusts, investment trusts and investment companies with variable capital (ICVCs)) are not generally registrable.
+- 63. Holdings in a collective investment vehicle (including unit trusts, investment trusts and investment companies with variable capital (ICVCs)) are not generally registrable.
 Members may, however, consider registration in this category in appropriate cases, such as sector-specific vehicles.
 Members who are beneficiaries of trusts should treat them in the same way.
-Holdings in blind trusts are exempt from registration.

-64. Pensions are not in themselves registrable (see above, paragraph 54), but identifiable holdings in a self-invested personal fund, are registrable in either this category or category 5 as appropriate if of registrable value.

-65. Shareholdings in companies the purpose of which is to own the freehold of a personal residence of a Member or of a property registered in another category are not registrable.
+Holdings in blind trusts are exempt from registration. - 64.
+Pensions are not in themselves registrable (see above, paragraph 54), but identifiable holdings in a self-invested personal fund, are registrable in either this category or category 5 as appropriate if of registrable value. - 65.
+Shareholdings in companies the purpose of which is to own the freehold of a personal residence of a Member or of a property registered in another category are not registrable.
+Holdings of UK and other governments' stock, gilts, bonds, premium bonds, national savings, and the like are not registrable.